-Mark Seymour currently works for Amazon Web Services as Head of Global Sales Events.
+Mark Seymour currently works for Amazon as General Manager of Seller Conferences and Events.
 In 2009, following a trip to Zambia with his co-founder Princess Kasune Zulu, Mark was compelled to reconnect and give back to a country where he spent a number of years as a child.
 At age 4, Mark moved to Zambia with his family where they lived in the suburbs of Lusaka, several hours from the communities Fola is now partnering with.
 Returning 35 years later, he saw a great need to come alongside the young children in rural communities, who are overlooked and under-served by other non-profit organizations and government social services.
 This is particularly true in the areas of clean water, basic access to education and healthcare.
 As the CEO of Fola, Mark leads fundraising activity in the U.S. and manages a team in Zambia to oversee the portfolio of projects, working remotely and during his regular trips each year.
 Mark lives in the San Francisco Bay Area with his wife Linh and their four children.

-Andrea Hayes-Jordan, M.D., is Director of Pediatric Surgical Oncology and Associate Professor of Surgical Oncology and Pediatrics at UT MD Anderson Cancer Center.
+Andrea Hayes, M.D., is Director of Pediatric Surgical Oncology and Associate Professor of Surgical Oncology and Pediatrics at UT MD Anderson Cancer Center.
 She graduated from Dartmouth College in 1987 and earned her M.D. from Dartmouth Medical School in 1991.
 She trained for 11 years after medical school to become a pediatric surgical oncologist with dual board certification in adult surgery and pediatric surgery and additional training in molecular biology.
-Dr. Hayes-Jordan has a passion for helping children who are underserved with regards to healthcare and is committed to improving the healthcare of children in Zambia.
-Dr. Hayes-Jordan is a tenured professor who is presently the Surgeon-in-Chief of the University of North Carolina Children’s Hospital in Chapel Hill and also serves as the Division Chief of Pediatric Surgery at UNC.
+Dr. Hayes has a passion for helping children who are underserved with regards to healthcare and is committed to improving the healthcare of children in Zambia.
+Dr. Hayes is a tenured professor who is presently the Surgeon-in-Chief of the University of North Carolina Children’s Hospital in Chapel Hill and also serves as the Division Chief of Pediatric Surgery at UNC.
 Dr. Hayes-Jordan lives in North Carolina and has two children.

 A professional profile for Ngenda Goodson Chakula is coming soon.